cclett2000/Wishlist-CodePath/README.md

-# Android Project 2 - *Name of App Here*
+# Android Project 2 - *Wishlist-CodePath*

 Submitted by: **Charles Lett Jr.**

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+**Wishlist-CodePath** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **17** hours spent in total